THE CORTEX COLLECTIVE PHILOSOPHY

 All humans engage in activities that help them regulate stress, emotions and nervous system arousal, although many people rarely think about these processes consciously.
 Some regulate through movement, hobbies, exercise, spending time with loved ones, watching television or interacting with animals.

+For many neurodivergent people, however, regulation often requires more deliberate attention.
+Nervous systems that are highly sensitive to sensory information, social demands, uncertainty or environmental stressors may require more frequent opportunities to regulate throughout the day.
+This is why self-regulatory behaviours, including stimming, can be so important.
+These behaviours are often misunderstood because they may appear unusual to others.
+Yet many serve an important nervous system function.
+The challenge is that people are often discouraged from using the very strategies that help them feel regulated, particularly when those strategies are viewed as socially unacceptable or "different".
 Regulation can also look very different from one person to the next.
 Some people regulate best through connection and co-regulation with trusted people.
 Others regulate best through solitude, quiet environments or reduced demands.
 There is no single right way to regulate.
 The important question is not whether a strategy looks typical, but whether it helps the person feel safer, calmer and more able to engage with the world around them.

+Authenticity is not about revealing everything to everyone.
+Nor is it about abandoning every adaptation that has helped a person navigate the world.
+For me, authenticity is about increasing alignment between how a person experiences themselves internally and how they are able to exist externally.
+It is the experience of needing less performance, less self-monitoring and less protection.
 When people feel genuinely safe, many discover that they no longer need to spend quite so much energy managing how they are perceived.
-They can become more curious, more spontaneous and more connected to the parts of themselves that have often been hidden away for protection.
+They become more curious, more spontaneous and more connected to the parts of themselves that have often been hidden away for protection.

 In my experience, safety is not what happens after authenticity.